cdlib/dash-ui/README.md

 The Dash UI Library uses a Gulp toolkit for front-end web development called [Gulp Template](https://github.com/JoelCDL/gulp_template).
 Like most build tools, it processes styles and scripts, creates and deploys finished builds, live-reloads file changes, and runs other tasks.

-You are welcome to use any toolkit to do these tasks.
-However, you are encouraged to use the Gulp Template, since it is already configured to use with this library.
-Since the Gulp Template touches almost every aspect of the UI workflow, please [read the documentation](https://github.com/JoelCDL/gulp_template) about what it does and how it works in order to get a clear sense of how this library is put together.
+You are welcome to use any build tool to do these tasks.
+However, if you want to add changes to the UI library sooner rather than later, you are encouraged to use the Gulp Template, since it is already configured with this library.
+Since the Gulp Template touches almost every aspect of the UI, please [read the documentation](https://github.com/JoelCDL/gulp_template) about what it does and how it works in order to get a clear sense of how this project is put together.

 ## Project Structure